lborgman/mm4i/README.md

 ## Usage
 Just try it.
 If you think something needs to be explained then please tell me [here](https://github.com/lborgman/mm4i/issues).

 Hm.
 Maybe node notes and search needs explanation?
+Backup?
+Sync mindmap between devices?

 ### Node notes and search links
 Each node in a mindmap can have a note that you create.
-You can search the mindmap for the text in the node notes.
-And you can create "search links" in your node notes that start such a search when clicked.
+You can search the mindmap for text in node notes (and node topics).
+And you can create "search links" in your node note that start such a search when clicked.

 (To create a "search link" just click the orange search icon in the toolbar when you are editing a node note.)